 Ramlall, A. and Vosper, M., 2013. patient-centred Care in Medical Imaging and Radiotherapy E-Book.
 Elsevier Health Sciences.

 Salmon, P. and Young, B., 2011.
 Creativity in clinical communication: from communication skills to skilled communication.
 Medical education, 45(3), pp.217-226.

 Shapiro, J.P. and Stefkovich, J.A.
 2016.
-Ethical leadership and decision making in education: Applying theoretical perspectives to complex dilemmas.
+Ethical leadership and education decision-making: Applying theoretical perspectives to complex dilemmas.
 Routledge.